-Horizontal Sanitary Setbacks for Public Wells
+Horizontal Sanitary Setbacks for Public Domestic and/or Municipal Wells

 The table below provides information to determine the horizontal sanitary setbacks for public wells.

 If the dispersal system Then the horizontal sanitary setback will be

 Does not exceed 10 feet in depth, 150 feet.

 Exceeds 10 feet in depth, 200 feet.

 Exceeds 20 feet in depth, 600 feet.